MarcusPope/Code42Interview/readme.md

         git clone https://github.com/MarcusPope/Code42Interview.git

     Install the Node v4 or later.
-Developmed with 6.11.2
+Developed with 6.11.2.

+    Add your Github API Token to the file: /code42/src/creds.json

+    {
+        "user": "GITHUB LOGIN",
+        "token": "API TOKEN"
+    }

+    You can generate a token here: https://github.com/settings/tokens

 ## Starting the application